-- 60. Local Plan Policy 6 on Landscape expressly presumes against development which does not enhance and complement the landscape character of the Park whilst Policy 22 on Housing Outwith Settlements similarly seeks to ensure that house sites do not detract from the landscape.
+- 54. Local Plan Policy 6 on Landscape expressly presumes against development which does not enhance and complement the landscape character of the Park whilst Policy 22 on Housing Outwith Settlements similarly seeks to ensure that house sites do not detract from the landscape.
 Houses in the area on this northern side of Cromdale, are generally focussed around traditional farm groupings on both sides of the A95.
-It is therefore important to ensure that any new development fits in this character and with the specific landscape character of the immediate area. - 61.
+It is therefore important to ensure that any new development fits in this character and with the specific landscape character of the immediate area. - 55.
 In this case the landscape character is set by the plateau type effect of the farmland here, sitting above (to the east) of the public road (A95), and set against the backdrop of Tom An Uird wood.
 In order to service the proposed development the roadside embankment will be excavated considerably, and roadside trees removed.
-Whilst some trees appear to be outwith the visibility splay it is likely that they may be damaged by the excavation works. - 62.
-It is considered that this will change the landscape adversely and these works coupled with siting a new house on the plateau and forming an improved access track with resultant tree removal is not considered to meet the policy requirement to enhance and complement the landscape character, all as highlighted by the CNPA Heritage Manager. - 63.
-Site sections submitted by the applicants' agents (see Figure 3 earlier) do not overcome this Service's concerns regarding the visual impact, instead serve to illustrate the extent of the changes and to highlight the extent of works which are necessary to render this site suitable for development.
-Similarly, the landscape plan which has now been provided in response to the Committee's request (see figure 4 earlier) does not overcome these concerns.
+Whilst some trees appear to be outwith the visibility splay it is likely that they may be damaged by the excavation works. - 56.
+It is considered that this will change the landscape adversely and these works coupled with siting a new house on the plateau and forming an improved access track with resultant tree removal is not considered to meet the policy requirement to enhance and complement the landscape character, all as highlighted by the CNPA Heritage Manager.

-64. Overall it is considered that this house site does not comply with Local Plan policy as it would not complement or enhance the landscape character of the Park.
+- 57. Site sections submitted by the applicants' agents (see Figure 3 earlier) do not overcome this Service's concerns regarding the visual impact, instead serve to illustrate the extent of the changes and to highlight the extent of works which are necessary to render this site suitable for development. - 58.
+Overall it is considered that this house site does not comply with Local Plan policy as it would not complement or enhance the landscape character of the Park.